RGB-Tools/RGB-Documentation/state-transitions.md

 ### Transition Bundle

-As an important general feature of RGB protocol, it is possible to group together **several RGB state transitions belonging to the same contract** (i.e. having the same `contract_id`).
-This feature is particularly useful, if not necessary, in *Multi-payer operations* such as Coinjoins and Lightning Channel Openings, where multiple paying parties (in addition to Alice) possess the same asset.
-With Transition Bundles, each party can decide to construct asynchronously and privately a State Transaction transferring the contract ownership to one (i.e. Bob) or many counterparts (in a *many-to-may relation), group those State transition in a bundle and, following [RGB rules for MPC and DBC](/csv-w-btc.md), construct a single Witness Seal Closure transaction, closing all the seal definitions referenced in the State transition of the bundle.
+As an important general feature of RGB protocol, it is possible to group together **several State Transitions belonging to the same contract** (i.e. having the same `contract_id`).
+In the most simple case, as the one shown above between Alice and Bob, a transition bundle is composed by a single state transition.

+ However, RGB embeds in its design the support for *Multi-payer operations* such as Coinjoins and Lightning Channel openings, where multiple paying parties (in addition to Alice) possess the same asset.
+With Transition Bundles, each party can decide to construct asynchronously and privately a State Transaction transferring the contract ownership to one (i.e. Bob) or many counterparts (in a *many-to-many* relation), group those State transition in a Bundle and, following [RGB rules for MPC and DBC](/csv-w-btc.md), construct a single Witness Seal Closure Transaction, closing all the seal definitions referenced in the State transition of the bundle.

 The [Transaction Bundle Structure](https://github.com/RGB-WG/rgb-core/blob/master/src/contract/bundle.rs#L70) is composed by a map composed by the following elements:
 * The ordered list of `Op_id` identifying each State Transition inside the bundle, followed by the ordered state transition data called `Bundle_item`.